Avatar

 Biography

-I am a fourth-year PhD student in Computer Science at Harvard University, where I am very fortunate to be advised by Prof. Yiling Chen.
+I am a fifth-year PhD student in Computer Science at Harvard University, where I am very fortunate to be advised by Prof. Yiling Chen.
 My research interest lies in the intersection between economics and machine learning.
-I have been working on “mechanism design + machine learning” problems since my undergraduate study at Peking University, working with Prof. Xiaotie Deng.
-Recently, I started to look into information design problems like information aggregation and Bayesian persuasion, also from a machine learning perspective.
+I have been working on “mechanism design + machine learning” since my undergraduate study at Peking University, working with Prof. Xiaotie Deng.
+Recently, I focused more on information design problems, like Bayesian persuasion and information aggregation.
+I am particularly interested in the interplay between economic incentives and machine learning in multi-agent systems.

 Interests